How Therapeutic Guidelines are produced

 Accrued feedback on the previous version is collated and passed on to the expert group for consideration when revising the text.

-Occasionally, feedback prompts changes to the content in between scheduled revisions.
-The decision to update a topic in between editions is made by TGL Publishing Committee, in collaboration with the previous expert writing group.
+Feedback is an important signal for targeted updates to the content in between scheduled revisions.
+The decision to update a topic in between editions is made by the Editorial team in collaboration with the previous expert writing group.